kailash-manasarovar/statement/docs/timeline/2023/august.md

 ### `@JackChardwood`

 - My `@JackChardwood` account becomes infested with stalker activity during this period.
-The activity started earlier, in July, so I'll add those messages here to get the full story.
+The activity started earlier, in July, so I'll add those messages from then too.
-- They targeted this account at the end of August to trigger me into believing I was going to be arrested when I returned home to Spain.
+- They also targeted this account at the end of August to terrorize me into believing I was going to be arrested when I returned home to Spain organized by the Cano family.

 - https://x.com/JackChardwood/status/1697198981678256150
 - https://x.com/JackChardwood/status/1697014897698029945 -> reiterating what I'm claiming here at the appropriate time.